 Planning a Trip to Charleston with Kids?

 Everyone I know loves Charleston, South Carolina!
-And I have no doubt you’re gonna love it too!
+My kids love it and I have no doubt you’re gonna love it too!

 10 Fun Things to Do in Charleston SC With Kids